SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 We recommend reading the Gaia-X's own blog post on ["Gaia-X and Verifiable Credentials / Presentations"](https://gaia-x.eu/news-press/gaia-x-and-verifiable-credentials-presentations/) to get familiar with the idea and concepts behind **Verifiable Credentials** and **Verifiable Presentations**.

+The process described in this blog post is for the most part an example realization of [how to become a Gaia-X conformant user](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/Process/) as documented by Gaia-X.

 ### Desired Goal

 A provider wants to publish Gaia-X Credentials containing proven claims about their identity and offerings conforming to the Gaia-X Framework.